cogswell-io/piano-jam-solo/README.md

 from invisible to visible.

 ## Remove LocalPubSub
-Now it is possible to remove the 'LocalPubSub' class, and the app should work fully with Cogs as the pub-sub component.
+Now it is possible to remove the `LocalPubSub` class, and the app should work fully with Cogs as the pub-sub component.
+It can be installed on several devices and each device can send notes to the others to play when in publish mode.